JavaScriptor/js-sql-parser/README.md

 - matchexpr: Full-Text Search Functions. //to support
 - intervalexpr: Date INTERVAL keyword. //to support

-note:
-this sql parser doesn't keep operator precedence currently (in bitExpr). it will be support later. it keep parser.parse and parse.stringify is stable.

 ## commonjs usage

 `npm install --save js-sql-parser`